A PHP Error was encountered

 VB .NET Excel Freeze Top Row: Keep Headers Visible While Scrolling: Image 2 - Excel file with frozen first column

-For desktop applications handling complex Excel documents, you may need to freeze panes that lock both the top row and the first column simultaneously.
+For applications handling complex Excel documents, you may need to freeze panes that lock both the top row and the first column simultaneously.
 This keeps your header labels and row identifiers visible no matter which direction you scroll, making it easier to understand and filter through your cell data.

 Imports IronXL

-' Load workbook or create new one
+' Load workbook or create a new one

-Dim workBook As WorkBook = WorkBook.Load("Inventory.xls")
+Dim workBook As WorkBook = WorkBook.Load("Inventory.xlsx")

 Dim workSheet As WorkSheet = workBook.DefaultWorkSheet

-' Freeze first row AND first column
+' Freeze first row AND first column simultaneously

 workSheet.CreateFreezePane(1, 1)